thecodemonkey/kafka-microservices/hello-kafka/readme.md

 Kafka is one of those systems.
 Regardless of what makes Kafka so unique and powerful, Kafka is first and foremost a messaging system like
 E.g. RabbitMQ or Redis.

 However, Kafka can do much more than just publish/subscribe.
-Kafka's real strength lies in **stream processing**.
+Kafka's real power lies in **stream processing**.
 Kafka is able to manage very large data streams with extremely high performance.
 These data streams are persisted in the Kafka system.
 This means that the data can not only be processed in real time, but can also be used for analysis.
 With libraries such as Kafka Streams API, states can be determined from data streams and also persisted.